 This felt flower wreath is easy to make and is perfect for fall.
 All you have to do is change the color scheme and you can make one for any time of year.

-I’ve been wanting to make flowers out of felt for a while now, and when I came across this pretty fall colored pack, I thought it would be perfect to make a felt flower wreath for our front door.
+I've been wanting to make flowers out of felt for a while now.
+So when I came across this pretty fall colored pack, I thought it would be perfect to make a felt flower wreath for our front door.

 Felt Flower Wreath Tutorial

 - Any kind of wreath base - Grapevine, Straw, Picture Frame (used here)

 - Fall Colored Felt

 - Needle & Thread

 I picked up this cute frame at the Goodwill store, around the corner from my house, for $2.99.
 I popped out the glass and picture to use the frame for the base.
 I'll keep the pic and matte in my stash of stuff.
 Who knows when it will come in handy?